Karthick-Ganesh-M/Amazon_Web_Clone/README.md

                                                                 🛍️ Amazon Web Clone

-This project is a responsive web-based clone of the Amazon homepage, created using HTML, CSS, and JavaScript.
-It replicates the core UI/UX elements of Amazon’s user interface including the navigation bar, product categories, banner sliders, and product display cards.
-The aim of this project is to practice frontend development skills and understand the layout and styling techniques used in large-scale e-commerce platforms like Amazon.
-While this clone does not connect to a backend or real product database, it lays the foundation for a fully functional e-commerce application.
+This project is a responsive web-based clone of the Amazon homepage, designed to replicate the core UI/UX components of a leading e-commerce platform.
+Built using HTML5, the structure of each webpage—such as the navigation bar, product sections, and layout grids—has been carefully crafted to mirror Amazon’s interface.
+CSS3 is used extensively to style the layout, ensure visual appeal, and enable responsive behavior across various devices.
+Interactive elements such as banner sliders, dropdowns, and product carousels are powered by JavaScript, bringing the site to life with dynamic rendering and user interactivity.
+Font-based icons are utilized to represent components like the shopping cart, user login, and search, contributing to a familiar and intuitive user interface.
+Additionally, Google Fonts are employed to enhance the overall typography and maintain a clean, modern design.
+While this clone does not connect to a backend or real product database, it serves as a strong foundation for understanding the frontend architecture of large-scale e-commerce platforms and practicing UI development skills.

                                                                🧰 Technologies Used